architkaila/Fine-Tuning-LLMs-for-Medical-Entity-Extraction/README.md

-    ├── adapter_v2.py                           <- script to fine-tune LLMs using Adapter PEFT ├── lora.py                                 <- script to fine-tune LLMs using LoRA PEFT ├── generate                                    <- directory for inference scripts ├── base.py                                 <- script to generate predictions using base LLMs ├── adapter_v2.py                           <- script to generate predictions using Adapter PEFT ├── lora.py                                 <- script to generate predictions using LoRA PEFT ├── lit_gpt                                     <- directory for LIT-GPT Framework code
+    ├── adapter_v2.py                           <- script to fine-tune LLMs using Adapter PEFT ├── lora.py                                 <- script to fine-tune LLMs using LoRA PEFT ├── generate                                    <- directory for inference scripts ├── inference_adapter.py                    <- script to generate predictions using Adapter PEFT ├── inference_base.py                       <- script to generate predictions using base LLMs ├── inference_lora.py                       <- script to generate predictions using LoRA PEFT ├── lit_gpt                                     <- directory for LIT-GPT Framework code
 ├── notebooks                                   <- directory to store any exploration notebooks used ├── performance_testing                         <- directory to store performance testing data